aleshaleksey/fansys23/08-spell-list.md

 - If the canvas within the locket, which is used as the material component is destroyed, the spell is broken.

-**Upcast**: For every extra MP dice above 5, the spell can target an extra ability/skill (or the same one again) or last for an extra hour.
+**Upcast**: For every extra MP die above 5, the spell can target an extra ability/skill (or the same one again) or last for an extra hour.

 **Global**: The spell spell lasts for 1 month.
 For every 2 MP dice above 10 it lasts for an extra month or seals an extra level of the same ability.